 Zupan served as dean and professor of economics at the University of Arizona's Eller College of Management from 1997 to 2003.
-Among his accomplishments at Eller were highly successful fundraising efforts, a record of promoting scholarship, fostering innovation in academic programs and enhanced community outreach.
+Among his accomplishments at Eller were highly successful fundraising efforts, a record of promoting scholarship, fostering innovation in academic programs, and enhanced community outreach.

 Before his appointment at Arizona, Zupan taught at the University of Southern California's Marshall School of Business, where he also served as associate dean of master's programs.
-He was a teaching fellow in Harvard's Department of Economics while pursuing his doctoral studies at M.I.T., and he has been a visiting faculty member at the Amos Tuck School of Business Administration at Dartmouth College.
+He was a teaching fellow in Harvard's Department of Economics while pursuing his doctoral studies at MIT, and he has been a visiting faculty member at the Amos Tuck School of Business Administration at Dartmouth College.

-Zupan's research interests include water policy, the influence of economics and ideological preferences on the political behavior of voters and elected officials, industrial organization, regulation and political economy.
+Zupan's research interests include water policy, the influence of economics and ideological preferences on the political behavior of voters and elected officials, industrial organization, regulation, and political economy.
 He has received research grants from the National Science Foundation and the Center for International Business Education and Research at the University of Southern California.
 He is the co-author of two books: Microeconomic Theory and Applications (with E. K. Browning), published by John Wiley and Sons, and Microeconomic Cases and Applications (with T. W. Gilligan and A. M. Marino), published by HarperCollins.

-Żupan is also the author of numerous scholarly articles which have appeared in leading publications including the American Economic Review, Journal of Law and Economics, Rand Journal of Economics, Public Choice, and Journal of Regulatory Economics.
-His opinion pieces have appeared in such outlets as The Wall Street Journal, The New York Times, the Financial Times of London, Los Angeles Times, Arizona Republic, BusinessWeek.com, Democrat and Chronicle (Rochester, N.Y.) and San Francisco Chronicle.
-He has served as co-editor of the journal Economic Inquiry, and is on the editorial boards of Public Choice, Journal of Business Economics and Research in Law and Economics.
+Zupan is also the author of numerous scholarly articles which have appeared in leading publications including the American Economic Review, Journal of Law and Economics, Rand Journal of Economics, Public Choice, and Journal of Regulatory Economics.
+His opinion pieces have appeared in such outlets as The Wall Street Journal, The New York Times, the Financial Times of London, Los Angeles Times, Arizona Republic, BusinessWeek.com, Democrat and Chronicle (Rochester, NY) and San Francisco Chronicle.
+He has served as co-editor of the journal Economic Inquiry, and has also been on the editorial boards of Public Choice, Journal of Business Economics and Research in Law and Economics.

-Zupan earned a B.A. degree in economics from Harvard University and a Ph.D. in economics from the Massachusetts Institute of Technology.
+Zupan earned a BA degree in economics from Harvard University and a PhD in economics from the Massachusetts Institute of Technology.

-RONALD W. HANSEN, Senior Associate Dean for Program Development; William H. Meckling

-Development; William H. Meckling Professor of Business Administration; Director of the Bradley Policy Research Center
+RONALD W. HANSEN, Senior Associate Dean for Program Development; William H. Meckling Professor of Business Administration; Director of the Bradley Policy Research Center

-Dean Hansen is responsible for Simon's international program development, undergraduate program and the Technical Entrepreneurship And Management (T.E.A.M.)
-M.S. program, and serves as area coordinator for the concentrations of Business Environment and Public Policy, Health Sciences Management and International Management.
+Dean Hansen oversees the Executive and Part-time programs, the School's Marketing and Communications area, and leads Simon's involvement in the undergraduate business program and the Technical Entrepreneurship and Management (TEAM) MS program.
+He is responsible for Simon's international program development and serves as area coordinator for the concentrations of Business Environment and Public Policy and International Management.

-He came to the School in 1971 as an assistant professor and became director of the Systems Analysis Program in 1972.
-From 1977 to 1986, he was the associate director of the Center for Research in Government Policy and Business, now the Bradley Policy Research Center.
+He became director of the Systems Analysis Program in 1972, and from 1977 to 1986 he was the associate director of the Center for Research in Government Policy and Business, now the Bradley Policy Research Center.
 He briefly left the Simon School to become the first recipient of the Merrell Dow Professorship of Pharmaceutical Administration in the College of Pharmacy at The Ohio State University (1986-88).
 Prior to his current Simon School appointment, he served as senior associate dean for faculty and research for 21 years.